younata/coz-e/src/build_log/chapter_6.md

 ![Front assembly showing the aft side of the front seatback](/assets/images/build_log/chapter_6/front_assembly_seatback_closeup.jpeg)
 ![Front assembly showing the aft side of the front seatback](/assets/images/build_log/chapter_6/front_assembly_seatback_reinforce.jpeg)

+Once I taped as much as I could of these panels, I installed F-28.
+Similar to F-22, it only receives reinforcement on the aft face.
+That's because in the next chapter, I'll be removing foam immediately in front of F-28, so the fuselage-side part of those reinforcement layups would be getting removed.

 ### Landing Gear Box

+After securing as much as needed in the forward half of the fuselage, I moved aft, to the landing gear box.
+First, I installed the aft landing gear bulkhead.
+At 5 inches forward of the firewall.
+I had to trim it down slightly to fit, but I got it in there.
+After curing and adding reinforcement layups, I installed the lower part of the forward landing gear bulkhead.
+I hot-glued a box 8-inches long to the bulkhead, which provided exact spacing, as well as helped guide the drill so I could match-drill a 0.25 inch hole from the forward landing gear bulkhead to the aft landing gear bulkhead.
+This hole was drilled once the flox cured.
+After drilling the hole, I used a rubber mallet to knock out the wood.
+I then added reinforcement layups

 ![Aft landing gear bulkhead install](/assets/images/build_log/chapter_6/aft_assembly_aft_lgb_install.jpeg)
 ![forward Landing gear bulkhead jig](/assets/images/build_log/chapter_6/aft_assembly_front_lgb_jig_install.jpeg)